asbjornenge/asbjornenge.github.com/wwc/vagrant_skydocking_link.md

 	$> curl elasticsearch.dev.domain.com:9200
 	curl: (6) Could not resolve host: elasticsearch.dev.domain.com

 ﴾͡๏̯͡๏﴿ ...
-Ah, we need to hook up the skydns as a nameserver.
-This is where I stray a little from Michael's skydock tutorial.
-I had some issues binding to the docker0 interface (docker v0.7.6), so instead I'm using the skydns container as the nameserver directly (PS! this requires passing a -dns <skydns_ip> arg to each new container).
+Ah, we need to hook up the docker0 interface as a nameserver.

 	$> sudo vi /etc/resolv.conf
-	   # nameserver 172.17.42.1 <- skydock tutorial
-	   nameserver 172.17.0.3 # <- skydns container ip
+	   nameserver 10.2.0.10
 	$> dig elasticsearch.dev.domain.com
 	;; ANSWER SECTION:
 	elasticsearch.dev.domain.com.
-20	IN	A	172.17.0.7
+20	IN	A	10.2.0.7

 ✌(-‿-)✌ ...
 Hoplah!
 Now, hopefully that will be it for you and you're all set to curl containers from the comforts of your host terminal!
 I however, had one more issue to solve...